 - If you feel powerless.
 It might not seem obvious but we all hold a little power even in the most challenging situations.
 Check the list of power bases and see how you can take back some power from the situation.

 The ability to change both your leadership style and the power base from which you operate are important skills in situational leadership.
 The reason for this is because if you approach a problem from the perspective of each power base, then each power base will have a varying degree of effectiveness.

 In 1959, two social psychologists, John R. P. French and Bertram Raven identified five underlying bases of power, as follows:

 Later a sixth type of power was introduced, Informational power.

 Power, and how it is used can impact your relationship with colleagues, organization culture, and employee engagement and motivation.
-It can be a good idea to check through the list of power types before an important conversations to ensure you are approaching the interaction from the best possible power base.
+It can be a good idea to check the list of power types before an important conversation to ensure you are approaching the interaction from the best possible power base.